-Tips for Aged Linens: Baking soda can be very effective at removing stains formed by age.
-Because it is a natural cleaner, your you can trust that your older linens will be whitened and brightened rather than damaged.
+Baking soda can be very effective at removing stains formed by age.
+Because it is a natural cleaner, your you can trust that your old linens will be whitened and brightened rather than damaged.

 Try it with gym clothes, musty old towels that may have a lingering odor, as well as bathing suits that smell of chlorine.

 If your clothes smell like sweat or smoke, it's best to let them soak in a baking soda solution overnight.
-This gives the baking soda time to really go work as a deodorizer.
+Soaking gives the baking soda time to go work as a deodorizer.